Computed Tomography (CT) Scan of the Spine

 If contrast dye is used, there is a risk for allergic reaction to the dye.
 Tell your

-healthcare provider if you are allergic to or sensitive to medicines, contrast, or
+provider if you're allergic to or sensitive to medicines, contrast, or iodine.
+Most

-iodine.
-Most people won't have any problems from contrast dye.
-But tell your provider
+people won't have any problems from contrast dye.
+But tell your provider if you've

-Tell your healthcare provider if you have any kidney problems.
-In some cases, the
+Tell your provider if you have any kidney problems.
+In some cases, the contrast dye

-contrast dye can cause kidney failure.
-People with kidney disease are more likely
+can cause kidney failure.
+People with kidney disease are more likely to have kidney

 How do I get ready for a CT scan of the spine?